Kerney-Willis: Challenging Communities to Envision their Economic Future

 Having each been awarded $1 million grants from EDA, the cities launched their competitions in early 2014, and completed Phase 1of the competition in December 2014.
 In Phase 1, Greensboro, Hartford, and Las Vegas all awarded small prizes for the best preliminary economic development proposals.
 A total of 502 teams registered for the competition across all three cities, of which 26 were selected as finalists to compete in Phase 2.
 The preliminary proposals from Phase 1 were impressive:

-Greensboro awarded its $55,000 first place cash prize to a proposal for developing a publically-owned gigabit speed fiber optic network;
+- Greensboro awarded its $55,000 first place cash prize to a proposal for developing a publicly-owned gigabit speed fiber optic network;

 Currently, the cities are entering into the final stages of Phase 2 of the competition.
 In Phase 2, the finalist teams selected in Phase 1 build upon their preliminary proposals, and then present the city judges with detailed and targeted economic development plans.
 As incentive for these plans, the cities are awarding a total of $2.5 million in cash prizes to the teams with the best ideas, including a $500,000 cash prize to the first place team in each city.
 The finalist teams in Phase 2 will be submitting their plans to the respective city Selection Committees by late April, with Hartford selecting winners on May 20, Las Vegas selecting winners on June 17, and Greensboro selecting winners on July 13.